mozilla-b2g/preload-app-toolkit/README.md

 `preload.py` script will parse the `list` file and do the conversion for you.

+You can specify a `--root` folder in which `preload.py` will look for the `list` file and save the preloaded contents.

+    $ python preload.py --root=~/webapps/

 ### convert web icon to base64 string

 fetch icon from URL and convert it to base64 string